ijt/php-docs-samples/appengine/standard/wordpress/README.md

-# A helper command for running WordPress on App Engine Standard
+# A script to set up WordPress on App Engine Standard

-The script allows you to create a working WordPress project for the [App Engine standard environment][appengine-standard].
+The script allows you to create a WordPress project for the [App Engine standard environment][appengine-standard].

 ## Prerequisites